sharu725/cards/_posts/2019-03-16-brincando-com-a-listagem-de-containers-docker.md

 - colinha
 - 'docker '
 - containers
-subtitle: Aprenda a filtrar e formatar a listagem de containers Docker
+description: Aprenda a filtrar e formatar a listagem de containers Docker
 description: Aprenda a turbinar a listagem de containers do Docker

 ---